adiktya/PulseFlow/README.md

 # PulseFlow

-PulseFlow is a standalone sample for distributed notification and workflow orchestration.
+PulseFlow is a standalone platform for distributed notification and workflow orchestration.

 ## What runs where